 Absent any consideration of multiple events, draindown times could be extended indefinitely to reduce slow release rates.
 However, draindown times in the range of 24-72 hours are typically recommended by peer utility design manuals.
 This range is generally expected to avoid mosquito and aesthetic problems, although local stakeholders may have a range of preferences on duration of surface ponding.
 This also coincides with ALCOSAN's assumption that traditional storage facilities will have a draindown time of 48 hours.
 We have chosen one set of planning assumptions at each end of this range - a conservative assumption of 24 hours and up to 72 hours, an upper bound reasonable for ALCOSAN's climate and for aesthetic and mosquito control purposes.
-This calculated maximum draindown time is conservative for at least two reasons - first, the maximum draindown time will occur only for storms that completely fill the storage.
+This calculated maximum draindown time is conservative for at least two reasons - first, the maximum draindown time will occur only for storms that completely fill the storage, whereas many events during the year will be smaller and will not completely fill the storage.
 Second, this draindown assumption neglects the effects of infiltration, which will tend to reduce the actual time for the storage element to empty.